Badamasi: Production and release

 Production for Badamasi commenced in 2017.
 The film is set in 1980/1990s Nigeria and was shot on location in Lagos, Minna, Abuja and the University of Nigeria (UNN), Nsukka.
 The film director told a Pulse Nigeria interviewer that it took him 4 years to convince Babangida to allow him make the biopic.
 The film was initially billed for a 29 November 2019 release date but was delayed due to reported "powerful people" who were against the circulation of the film.
 There were concerns that the biopic might be an attempt to whitewash Babangida's story as the annulment of the June 1993 presidential elections earned Babangida condemnation.
+Shiloh Godson handled the sound design.
 The first look trailer was released in September 2019.
 Badamasi premiered at the Cineworld O2 Arena in South London on 12 June 2021.

 Critical reception

 A reviewer for The Guardian praised the film for its production and attention to technical details noting that "It did not ‘feel’ like Nollywood" and was in keeping with Obi Emelonye's other films including Heart 2 Heart, The Mirror Boy, Last Flight to Abuja and Onye Ozi.